mathiasverraes/15yearsddd/manuscript/cyrille-martraire/essay.md

 Monoids are typical Functional Programming; In Functional Programming everything is a value; Therefore: Monoids are values!

 That's a solid proof that monoid are value objects.
-Seriously though they do have to be value objects, i.e. immutable and equality by value.
+Seriously though, they do have to be value objects, i.e. immutable and equality by value.
 But monoid objects don't have to be anemic, with just data.
-They are supposed to have behavior, and in particular behavior that compose, like lengths, where we want to be able to write: "18 m + 16 m = 34 m".
+They are supposed to have behavior, and in particular behavior that compose, like lengths, where we want to be able to write: `18 m + 16 m = 34 m`.
 The corresponding code for this method would be:

 {line-numbers=off,lang=java}
 ~~~~~~~~